MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## What's new in DPM 1807

 DPM 1807 provides a number of bugs fixes to improve performance.

-See [KB article 4339950](https://support.microsoft.com/help/4339950) for a full list of the bug fixes and to install the 1807 update release.
+> [NOTE!]

+> To view the list of bugs fixes and the installation instructions for DPM 1807, see [KB article 4339950](https://support.microsoft.com/help/4339950).

 ::: moniker-end